 Visiting the Black Country Living Museum will let you feel nostalgic and dazed on how the locals live during Victorian times.

-Even the food served in the museum is fish and chips and other drinks that typically served in the pubs during the Victorian times.
+Even the food served in the museum is fish and chips and other classic pub drinks that typically served in the pubs during the Victorian times.
 The enactors are full of interesting facts (keep your ear open as well).
 Black Country Living Museum is truly a blast from the past kind of tourist spot.

 The Black Country Living Museum is also one of the filming locations of the popular TV series about the Birmingham mob, Peaky Blinders.